-We have a professional soccer team, The Orlando Magic and the Solar Bears, a refurbished NASCAR raceway and a performing arts center in downtown Orlando that are drawing rave reviews.
+We have professional sports teams as well as your UCF Knights who have joined the Big 12 conference for 2023.
+A refurbished NASCAR raceway and a performing arts center in downtown Orlando that are drawing rave reviews.
 And we're easy to access.
 The medical school is just minutes from Orlando International Airport.

-PROFESSIONAL SPORTS TEAMS
+AREA SPORTS TEAMS